mpalmer79/VeriFlow/docs/build.md

 ACCEPTANCE CRITERIA
 ==================================================

-- document service is materially less monolithic
-- record detail page is componentized and more product-like
+- record-detail experience feels more product-like and less scaffold-like
-- frontend polish improves clarity without generic AI slop
+- loading/error/empty/confirm flows are materially improved
+- admin/debug tooling has a restrained UI surface for authorized use
-- CI workflow exists and runs meaningful checks
+- frontend testing groundwork exists and exercises at least a few meaningful interactions
-- deployment/container story is materially improved
-- JWT secret behavior is safer
+- Railway deployment groundwork is real and documented
-- CORS is tighter and environment-driven
+- deployment/config behavior is cleaner and more hosted-safe
-- some real rate-limiting protection exists or a clearly justified minimal alternative is implemented
-- PostgreSQL confidence is improved or the path is concretely established
-- README/project docs tell a credible engineering story
+- docs tell a credible product and deployment story
-- tests cover the critical new behavior
-- imports are clean
+- no generic AI slop appears in the UI
 - no obvious runtime mismatch remains

 ==================================================